happycodemonkey/DiscordBots/README.md

 # DiscordBots

-Discord Bots what I wrote
+## Description

+btBot.py is the master bot which currently invokes testbot.py and pollbot.py

+testbot.py is a "hello world" style test bot.

+pollbot.py implements open polls.

-Snapchat.py and Voicebot.py are both usable bots ready for you to hook up to ur discord.
+snapchat.py and voiceWelcome.py are both usable bots ready for you to hook up to your discord.

-Snapbot.py and btBot.py were experimentation with creating a bunch of plugins for one bot that I didn't work very hard on and are currently non-functional.
+snapbot.py and btBot.py is an experiment and is currently non-functional.

+## Installation
+* clone the repo via `git clone ...`
+* install python 3.6 or greater
+* install the prerequisites from the provided requirements file via `pip install -r requirements.txt`

+## Execution
+Run btBot via `python3 btBot.py`